 - Through your request for publications and other marketing materials

 - Through your request for information about our services and related topics and events

 - Through your contacting us with enquiries and comments

 - Through purchasing tickets

 If you take one of the steps mentioned above, we may collect and process personal information about you, such as:

-With your consent we may share contact information of our delegates with our sponsors pre or post event to connect you with each other.
+By agreeing our contract terms you are providing your consent that we may share your business contact information, including job role and title, with our sponsors pre, during or post event to connect you with each other.
 This is in line with our core vision and purpose to facilitate networking for professionals.